 Voltage Regulation part

-But on the other hand, using a small micro-controller makes this very easy to control and tune.
+On the other hand, using a small microcontroller makes this very easy to control and tune.
 If we convert this analog circuit into a micro-controller based circuit then it will be like this:

 If replaced by a microcontroller: